 Meadowsweet Filipendula ulmaria fresh ariel parts

 Meadowsweet is a gentle deep acting remedy that protects and soothes the mucus membranes of the digestive tract, reducing acidity and easing nausea.
 Its gentle astringent action makes it useful in the treatment of diarrhea in children.

 This sweet root is demulcent and soothing to the mucus membranes as well as being antiviral, anti-inflammatory, liver protective, and indicated in food poisoning.

 Ginger Zingiber officinale fresh root

 Ginger root warms and invigorates the stomach and intestines and the system as a whole.
 It is indicated in enteritis, dysentery, painful digestion, nausea and vomiting.
 It also has the effect of helping other remedies reach their destination.

 ~Actions and Indications~

-Take 1/2 - 1 teaspoon in a little warm water two or three times each day between meals.
+Take 40-60 drops in a small amount of warm water three to four times per day between meals.

 Severe dysentery with persistent, prolonged diarrhea may cause serious dehydration and debilitation.
 It is important to seek qualified health care before the situation becomes serious.